marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 Let's say Alice sent 100 emails this week and Bob sent 10.
 What does it tell me?
 Is Alice really productive and Bob slacking off?
 Is Alice wasting time sending emails and Bob is very efficient?
-I just know, with absolutely no context, that emails were exchanged, it might even be internal emails with jokes in them.
+I just know, with absolutely no context, that emails were exchanged.
+It might even be internal emails with jokes in them.

 Same thing with file editions.
 If Bob edited 20 files, what does that